Somali Airlines Flight 40: Aftermath

 Somali Airlines officials – who were unavailable for confirmation regarding reports of flight information – were believed to have joined rescue teams who rushed to the crash site.
 Authorities withheld releasing the names of the victims "pending notification of relatives".
 There were also fears that the fatalities may have included personnel of international aid agencies operating in Somalia.
-On 20 July, UPI wrote that World Vision International's regional director for Africa, Ken Tracey, said that he had spoken by telephone to Robert Smith, World Vision International's Mogadishu representative, who had visited the scene of the accident and said that he was told that "there was absolutely no chance of recovering any parts of the victims for identification" and that "...it was just a heap of charred wreckage."
+On 20 July, United Press International wrote that World Vision International's regional director for Africa, Ken Tracey, said that he had spoken by telephone to Robert Smith, World Vision International's Mogadishu representative, who had visited the scene of the accident and said that he was told that "there was absolutely no chance of recovering any parts of the victims for identification" and that "...it was just a heap of charred wreckage."
 While confirming that there was at least one foreign relief worker among the dead, Tracey refused to give their name, stating that "[t]here are sure to be others" and that "[p]lanes in Somalia never take off with an empty seat on them and there are always relief workers among the passengers."
 On 22 July, Agence France-Presse wrote that World Vision International officials stated that one of their volunteers was among the victims but declined to release their name or nationality.

 Djiboutian President Hassan Gouled Aptidon, expressed his condolences to Somali President Siad Barre.

-The following day, a mass funeral attended by spectators (Note: Ranging from "hundreds", according to Agence France-Presse, to "several thousand people", according to the Associated Press.) took place (Note: *According to UPI, a mass funeral was scheduled to take place at the scene of the crash.
+The following day, a mass funeral attended by spectators (Note: Ranging from "hundreds", according to Agence France-Presse, to "several thousand people", according to the Associated Press.) took place (Note: *According to United Press International, a mass funeral was scheduled to take place at the scene of the crash.